-School board means the governing board of directors of the local school district.
+School board means the governing board of directors of Everett Public Schools.

 School business day means any calendar day except Saturdays, Sundays, and any federal and school holidays upon which the office of the superintendent is open to the public for business.
 A school business day concludes or terminates upon the closure of the superintendent's office for the calendar day.